-Whether you’re looking for daily excursions of fun activities or just want one or two cool things to do alongside your traditional sightseeing, our guide packs in the best adventure activities that Iceland has to offer and recommendations on where to book.
+Whether you’re looking for daily excursions of fun activities or just want one or two cool things to do alongside your traditional sightseeing, our list of adventurous things to do in Iceland packs in the best tour options and recommendations on where to book.
 It’s worth noting that tours and activities can be very expensive in Iceland, but sometimes it’s worth paying extra for one or two amazing things that you simply wouldn’t experience elsewhere!

 1. Rappel into a volcano